DrewNaylor/MSOfficeAppLauncherNext32/README.md

 ## Note that for now I am only getting up-to-speed with GitHub hosting for my applications and will fix bugs and add new features as soon as I get settled in.
 It may be a while before there is documentation complete on here.

 I am not associated with Microsoft in any way, shape, or form.
 I just thought this application (my App Launcher for Office) would be useful to people.
 I have checked online for application launchers for Office to see if anyone else had already made one but I didn't find any except for a general-purpose launcher which looked kinda slow to use.
-Don't get me wrong, it looks nice, it's just something I wouldn't use.
+Don't get me wrong, it looks nice, it's just not something I would use.

 If you want general information about this project, be sure to check the wiki on the right-hand side.
 It's the button that looks like an open book.
 Otherwise, keep reading.